What is a Bank Run?

 A bank run occurs when many customers withdraw all their money simultaneously from their deposit accounts with a banking institution for fear that the institution is, or might become, insolvent.
 The situation takes place in fractional reserve banking systems where banks only maintain a small portion of their assets as cash.
 As more customers withdraw their money, there is a likelihood of default, and this will trigger more withdrawals to a point where the bank runs out of cash.
-An uncontrolled bank run can lead to bankruptcy, and when multiple banks are involved, it creates an industry-wide panic that can lead to economic recession.
+An uncontrolled bank run can lead to bankruptcy, and when multiple banks are involved, it creates an industry-wide panic that can lead to an economic recession.

 A bank run occurs due to customer panic rather than actual insolvency on the part of the bank.
 A bank run that emanates from public fear and that pushes a bank into actual bankruptcy is an example of a self-fulfilling prophecy.
 As more people withdraw money, the risk of bankruptcy increases and this triggers even more withdrawals.
 The bank may limit the number of withdrawals per customer or suspend all withdrawals altogether as a way of dealing with the panic.
 Also, the bank may get more cash from other banks or from the central bank to increase its cash on hand.

 The United States stock market crash in 1929 left the public susceptible to rumors of an impending financial crisis.
 There was a decrease in investment and consumer expenditure, which led to increased unemployment and a decline in industrial production.
 A wave of banking panics worsened the situation, with anxious depositors rushing to withdraw their bank deposits.
 The simultaneous withdrawals forced banks to liquidate loans and sell their assets to meet the withdrawals.